 🧡 We invite you to Zuzeum children’s art workshops for kids of all ages.
 The theme of the class and materials change each Sunday at 11:15 AM.

 Children’s art is an exciting adventure, a valuable learning experience, and, most importantly, a way to express their feelings and emotions.
 Creative activities reflect a child’s inner world and help shape it.
 Our primary goal is to allow children to explore and unleash their creative potential.
-We offer various themes and materials, with classes in multiple spaces—from exhibition halls to art studios with beautiful and inspiring interiors.
+We offer a variety of themes and materials, with classes held in multiple spaces—from exhibition halls to art studios with beautiful and inspiring interiors.

 In our classes, children do more than draw.
 We show them that art can be multifaceted: abstract, realistic, flat, or three-dimensional.
 Since our sessions are held in an art center, children can engage with exhibitions, learn about local and international artists, and, inspired by the works of professionals, create their masterpieces.